 Poronui’s unique combination of world-class wilderness fishing, elegant accommodations, gourmet food and wine, varied non-angling activities and modern conveniences has earned them a devout and loyal following from around the world.

-Located near the center of the North Island, east of Lake Taupo, Poronui's 6,000 acres are recognized as some of the finest and most productive trout and game habitat in the country, if not the world.
+Located near the center of the North Island, east of Lake Taupo, Poronui's 16,000 acres are recognized as some of the finest and most productive trout and game habitat in the country, if not the world.
 Anglers visiting the ranch can expect to fish new water every day.
-In addition to their nearly 25 miles of private water, Porouni has special access to vast tracts of Maori owned land as well as a limitless supply of remote public water.
+In addition to their nearly 25 miles of private water, Poronui has special access to vast tracts of Maori owned land as well as a limitless supply of remote public water.
 Much of the access is gained via modern off-road vehicles or helicopter fly-outs.
-For adventuresome anglers, float trips with the option to overnight at remote stream side camps are a must.

-For non-anglers Poronui offers an exceptional equestrian program, modern mountain bikes, gym and health club facilities, billiards, sporting clays and a luxurious safari-style tent camp located a day’s horse ride from the lodge.
+For non-anglers Poronui offers a wide range of activities, including an exceptional equestrian program, stunning native forest hikes, mountain biking, gym and health club facilities, billiards, sporting clays and a luxurious safari-style tent camp located a day’s horse ride from the lodge.

 New Zealand is a long way away but the good news is that jet lag isn’t a big issue.
 The reason being that it is four hours earlier the next day.
 Do whatever you can to get some sleep on the plane and continue on with your travels.
 You will be tired but for the most part your schedule hasn’t changed all that much.
 Remember that when you return home, you will typically arrive home on the same day that you left New Zealand.